Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="7.5"}}

-## TSD

-Type definition files come in handy when using other libraries.
-Luckily, definition files for popular file are available at [Definitely Typed](http://definitelytyped.org/).

-To make things easy, [TSD](https://github.com/DefinitelyTyped/tsd) is a package manager for these type definition files.

-    npm install tsd -g

-TSD allows you to search, install and update declaration files from one global repository of declaration files kept by the TypeScript community.

-For example, you can use `tsd query NAME` to search for a specific package NAME:

-    tsd query angular2
-    > - angular2 / angular2

-To install the Meteor declaration file, just type:

-    tsd install meteor

-All necessary files will be added into the _typings_ directory.

-Angular 2's declaration files are delivered via the official NPM package, so you won't be able to find it in the Definitely Typed repo.

-Don't worry though, Angular2-Meteor will update all necessary typings, you only need to periodically remove .d.ts-files in the _typings_ folder, thus, letting the package know that the files need to be updated.

 ## TypeScript Configuration and IDEs

 As you already know from the bootstrapping step, TypeScript is generally configured by a special JSON file called [_tsconfig.json_](https://github.com/Microsoft/typescript/wiki/tsconfig.json).